 When the time comes for you to enter a rehab center, one of the first treatment options you encounter will include detox.
 Find out more about the detox process here, or contact us for guidance.

 When you become mentally and physically dependent on alcohol, an addiction will gradually arise.
 As noted above, alcohol addiction can happen to anyone, with multiple factors contributing to its development.
 These factors include:

 To break the bonds of addiction, alcohol detox is needed to begin the recovery process.
 Though a challenging first step, it is vital and empowering.
 Alcohol detox involves removing alcohol from your body to overcome the physical dependency so that you can focus on breaking the psychological addiction.

 What Is Medical Detox?

-When it comes to withdrawing from alcohol and recovering from addiction, medical detox is provided by alcohol rehab centers.
+When it comes to withdrawing from alcohol and recovering from addiction, our medical detox program for alcohol in orange county is a specialty.
 Essentially, medical detox is the process of ridding the body of alcohol under the guidance of licensed medical professionals.
 With support and care from experts, this treatment is a safe and effective option that ensures you receive the help you need at all times.